 The offences are quite technical and they are currently in sections 327, 328 and 329 of the Proceeds of Crime Act 2002.
 However, the headline point is that someone who deals with the proceeds of their own or another’s tax fraud and who knows or suspects this to be the case can be prosecuted for money laundering.

-If you are being investigated by HMRC in connection with income tax fraud or money laundering offences and penalties and would like help please contact Patrick Cannon for an initial discussion or advice.
+If you are being investigated by HMRC in connection with income tax fraud or money laundering offences and penalties, please contact Patrick Cannon for an initial discussion or advice.